wp-plugins/medialink/readme.txt

 * When you move to (WordPress > Appearance> Widgets), there is a widget MediaLinkRssFeed.
 If you place you can set this to display the sidebar link the RSS feed.

-Customization 2

-Specify various attributes value to the short code, MediaLink can change the representation.

-* (WordPress > Settings > MediaLink > How to use)